dmbarbour/glas/docs/GlasDesign.md

 For robust parallelism at scale, it is feasible to *accelerate* evaluation of a distributed, confluent, monotonic virtual machine.
 [Kahn process network](https://en.wikipedia.org/wiki/Kahn_process_networks) and [Lafont Interaction Networks](https://en.wikipedia.org/wiki/Interaction_nets) can provide some inspiration.

 ## Thoughts

+### Useful Languages

+The Glas system will need many language modules.

+The g0 language is used for bootstrap.
+It is a Forth-inspired language with expressive metaprogramming features.
+But it's intended as a stable starting point, not a final language or something to significantly improve over time.

+There is room for more programming languages.
+The g0 language falls short on many features: recursive definitions, visibility of pattern matching and data plumbing, type annotations and implicit type checking, process/procedure layer composition (involving multiple transactional steps), type-guided overrides and program search, etc..

+Data languages will often be more convenient than embedding data within a programming language.
+In part because this simplifies working with external tools.
+We could support ".txt" files (e.g. convert UTF-16 to UTF-8, remove byte-order mark, check spelling, etc.).
+We can also support structured data files - JSON, XML, CSV, MsgPack, SQLite, Cap'n Proto, or even [Glas Object](GlasObject.md).

+A generic text preprocessor language that can import, define, and invoke character-level macros can be widely useful.
+Users could apply the preprocessor anywhere it might be useful via composing file extensions, e.g. ".g0.m" vs. ".json.m", while keeping it separate from the underlying language.

+It is feasible to explore graphical and structured editors for certain modules.
+This would generally require that all files are of types recognized by the editor, but also have consistent interpretations by Glas language modules.

 ### Abstract and Linear Data